-Use online depots to add new content over time to the management scope of Depot Manager.
-Depot Manager periodically updates the software depots metadata stored on the vCenter Server instance.
-In case, new software updates are uploaded to the online depots, the Depot Manager makes sure that the metadata stored on the vCenter Server database is updated accordingly.
+Use online depots to add new content over time to the management scope of the Depot Manager.
+The Depot Manager periodically updates the software depots metadata stored on the vCenter Server instance.
+In case new software updates are uploaded to the online depots, the Depot Manager makes sure that the metadata stored on the vCenter Server database is updated accordingly.

-To add an online depot to the Depot Manager, you must first create the online depot specification by using the online.CreateSpec data structure.
-To specify the URI to the vendorindex.xml file of the online depot, use the location property of the Online.CreateSpec data structure.
+To add an online depot to the Depot Manager, you must first create the online depot specification by using the com.vmware.esx.settings.depots.OnlineTypes.CreateSpec class.
+To specify the URI to the vendor-index.xml file of the online depot, use the setLocation(location) method of the OnlineTypes.CreateSpec class.
 Optionally, you can add a description and enable the depot.
 By default, when you add an online depot to the Depot Manager, the depot is enabled and its metadata is synchronized following the defined schedule.
-If you want to synchronize the added online depot immediately, use the POST https://<vcenter_ip_address_or_fqdn>/api/esx/settings/depots? action=sync&vmw-task=true request.
-When you complete the depot specification, use the POST https://<vcenter_ip_address_or_fqdn>/api/esx/settings/depots/online request and submit the Online.CreateSpec JSON object to add the depot.
+If you want to synchronize the added online depot immediately, call the sync\Task() method of the com.vmware.esx.settings.Depots interface.
+When you complete the depot specification, call the create(spec) method of the com.vmware.esx.settings.depots.Online interface to add the depot.